IceHe/lib/lifelogs/rehabilitation.md

 - Valueless?
 Maybe valueless.
 - Redo?
 Need to redo.
 (Poor quality?)
-- Record?
+- Reflect?
     - _A.
-Add to Thought & Question_
+Add to Inbox, Thought & Question_
     - _B.
 Update its description or insert a new comment?_
     - _C.
 Write in reflect.md of IceHe's Library_
     - …